DenisBuserski/Git/README.md

     <kbd> ![25-3](git-commands/gc-25-3.png) </kbd>

-    I have created this [one](https://github.com/DenisBuserski/test).

-    Copy the URL of the repository and use the following command
+    Copy the URL of the repository and use the following command:
     ```
     git remote add origin [URL]
     ```